The TLD for Australia is .AU. It is administered by auDA, the Australian Domain Name Administrator.

-Domain names may be renewed up to 90 days before the expiry date and up to 30 days after the expiry date.
-Domain renewals now default to one year.
+Registrants may renew domains 90 days before expiry and 30 days after expiry.
+Domain renewals default to one year.

-If the domain name is not renewed by the expiry date, the status of the name becomes expired hold.
+When a domain expires, the status changes to expired hold.
 The domain name is removed from the DNS and cannot be updated; however, it can be renewed or transferred to another Registrar.

-If the domain name is not renewed within 30 days after the expiry date, the status changes to expired pending purge, the domain name cannot be updated, renewed, or transferred to another registrar and will be purged from the registry during the next purge cycle.
+When the domain name does not renew within 30 days of expiry, the status changes to expired pending purge; the domain name cannot be updated, renewed, or transferred to another registrar and will be purged from the registry during the next purge cycle.

-At OpenSRS, we allow two renewals, one synchronous (now), one asynchronous (later).
+At OpenSRS, we allow two renewals, one synchronous (now) and one asynchronous (later).

-Synchronous renewal is when a domain renewal is processed for one year, it will renew the domain and synchronize the expiry date with the registry.
+Synchronous renewal processes a domain renewal for one year; it renews the domain and synchronizes the expiry date with the registry.

 Changes in ownership

 Ownership changes apply to .AU .ASN.AU, ORG.AU, .NET.AU, .COM.AU but not .ID.AU.

-.AU domain contact details can easily and freely be changed at any time through the control panel.
-However, updating the domain's legal owner requires a change of ownership is processed.
-The ownership change costs the same as a new.AU domain registration.
-After the change, the domain will gain up to a five-year registration period, and any previous registration period will be lost.
+Update domain contact details through the control panel.
+Updating the domain's legal owner requires processing a change of ownership.
+After the change, the domain gains up to five years on the registration period, and previous registration time is lost.

 Both documents linked below must be filled out, signed, and emailed to firstname.lastname@example.org.
 To reduce processing time, please check the documents for accurate information first.

-In the instance your domain holder has an inactive or deregistered ABN/ACN, we will require the following forms which are to be validated through the Tucows compliance team.
-Please have the registrant fill them in to the best of their abilities, if there are concerns, please have them contact the registry directly.
-The registrant should fill in the statute of declaration form from their respective Australian state in addition to the Transfer of Domain Name Chain of title form.
+When the domain holder has an inactive or deregistered ABN/ACN, we will require validation of the following forms through the Tucows compliance team.
+Please have the registrant complete them.
+If there are concerns, please have the registrant contact the registry directly.
+The registrant completes the statute of declaration form from their respective state in addition to the transfer of domain name chain of title form.